 During this period another interesting incident occurred which relates to the story.
-As an engineer at Intel within the mobile group (we designed the processors and chipsets for notebook computers), I had many patents, and my illustrious leader, Stephen Nachtshem (the Intel VP of the marketing group), asked me to attend an executive meeting on patents which he couldn’t make.
+As an engineer at Intel within the mobile group (we designed the processors and chipsets for notebook computers), I had many patents, and my illustrious leader, Stephen Nachtshem (the Intel VP/General Manager of the Mobile and Handheld group), asked me to attend an executive meeting on patents which he couldn’t make.

 So I raised my hand, and the lawyer giving the presentation stopped, recognized me, and I asked a question.

 “Since you have all of these contract lawyers working on patent applications, do you have a database that tracks these patents?”.